Sequential Auditing for f-Differential Privacy: Experiments

 \subsection{Comparison to Prior Work}

 An empirical comparison with existing work is only meaningful for other sequential methods.
 The only existing work in this direction seems to be the (independent and parallel) method by \cite{gonzalez2025sequentially} for $(\ve, \delta) $-DP.
-Our below comparison helps to emphasize the relative merits of a detection method based on $f$-DP instead.
+A direct apples-to-apples comparison is inherently difficult, because the two works audit different privacy objects.
+We test a claimed $f$-DP tradeoff curve: the null is that the hypothesized tradeoff function $T$ for neighboring output distributions $P$ and $Q$ satisfies that